pkimgr/rust-pkimgr/README.md

 ```

 ## More informations

-You can visit our [wiki](https://gitlab.com/pkimgr/python/python-pkimgr/-/wikis/home) for more informations about PKI h
+You can visit our [wiki](https://gitlab.com/pkimgr/python/python-pkimgr/-/wikis/home) for more informations about PKI.

 ## Roadmap

 - Be able to read pki specifications from file
 - Specify cert utility
 - embeed on pkcs12 or pkcs8
 - Rework structs to be able to dot chain creation
+- Move wiki from Gitlab to Github

+## Contribute

+Please contact us !